Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Offensively, Marquette was the 23rd-best team in the nation (79.3 points per game) last season.
-Defensively, it was 184th (70.3 points allowed per game).
+- Last year, Marquette was 23rd-best in the country offensively (79.3 points scored per game) and ranked 184th defensively (70.3 points conceded).

-- The Golden Eagles grabbed 28.4 rebounds per game and gave up 32.6 boards last year, ranking 333rd and 281st, respectively, in the nation.

 Northern Illinois Performance Insights

-- On offense, Northern Illinois scored 72 points per game (169th-ranked in college basketball) last season.
-It surrendered 75 points per contest at the other end of the court (311th-ranked).
+- With 72 points per game on offense, Northern Illinois ranked 169th in college basketball last year.
+Defensively, it allowed 75 points per contest, which ranked 311th in college basketball.

-- The Huskies were 278th in the country with 30 boards per game.
-Meanwhile, they ranked 310th with 33.4 rebounds allowed per contest.
+- Last season the Huskies averaged 30 rebounds per game (278th-ranked in college basketball) and gave up 33.4 rebounds per contest (310th-ranked).

-- Northern Illinois ranked 211th in the country with 12.6 assists per game.
+- Last year Northern Illinois ranked 211th in college basketball in assists, dishing out 12.6 per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.